hashicorp/nomad/website/source/docs/jobspec/networking.html.md

 need to allocate ports, since they will use any available interface to make an outbound connection.

-## IP Address

-Hosts in Nomad may have multiple network interfaces attached to them.
-This allows you to have a higher density of services, or bind to interfaces on different subnets (for example public vs. private subnets).

-Each task will receive port allocations on a single interface.
-The IP is passed to your job via the `NOMAD_IP` environment variable.

 ## Ports

 In addition to allocating an interface, Nomad can allocate static or dynamic